-The benefit is equal to 100% of average earnings in the 6 months before the onset of disability and is payable from the first day for up to 26 weeks (may be extended to 39 weeks).
+Temporary disability benefit: The benefit is equal to 100% of average earnings in the 6 months before the disability began and is paid from the first day for up to 26 weeks (may be extended to 39 weeks).

 Rehabilitation allowance: If recovery is likely, entitlement to the temporary disability benefit may be followed by entitlement to the rehabilitation allowance.
-The allowance is equal to 100% of earnings and is payable for up to 12 months.
+The allowance is equal to 100% of earnings and is paid for up to 12 months.

-Permanent disability benefit: If the insured is totally disabled, the benefit is calculated as 24% of the national average earnings, plus 1.3% of the insured's earnings times the number of contribution years, plus 0.7% of the insured's earnings times the number of noncontributory years, and 0.7% of the insured's earnings times the number of projected years needed to give a maximum of 25 years of coverage from the day of the claim up to age 60.
+Permanent disability benefit: If the insured is totally disabled, the benefit is calculated as 24% of the national average earnings, plus 1.3% of the insured's earnings times the number of contribution years, 0.7% of the insured's earnings times the number of noncontributory years, and 0.7% of the insured's earnings times the number of projected years needed to give a maximum of 25 years of coverage from the day of the claim up to age 60.
 Noncontributory years must not exceed 1/3 of contributory years.
-The benefit must be at least equal to 80% of insured earnings.

-The insured's earnings for benefit calculation purposes are equal to average monthly earnings in 10 consecutive calendar years chosen by the insured from the 20 years before the year of the claim or in 20 years selected from the total insurance coverage period.
+The insured's earnings for benefit calculation purposes are equal to average monthly earnings in 10 consecutive calendar years chosen by the insured from the 20 years before the year of the claim or in 20 years selected from the total coverage period.
 Previous earnings are adjusted.

 The maximum earnings for benefit calculation purposes are equal to 250% of the average national monthly earnings.
+The average national monthly earnings are 3,032.70 zlotys.

-The minimum benefit must not be lower than 120% of the minimum old-age pension.
-The monthly minimum old-age pension is 562.58 zlotys.
+The minimum benefit must not be lower than 120% of the minimum monthly old-age pension.
+The minimum monthly old-age pension is 636.29 zlotys.

-Earnings test: The benefit is reduced if the insured is younger than the statutory retirement age, is gainfully employed, and receives income that is higher than 70% but lower than 130% of the average national monthly earnings.
-If the income received exceeds 130% of the average national monthly earnings, the pension is suspended.
+Earnings test: The benefit is reduced if the insured is younger than the statutory retirement age, is gainfully employed, and receives income that is higher than 70% but lower than 130% of average national monthly earnings.
+If the income received exceeds 130% of average national monthly earnings, the pension is suspended.
 There is no earnings test after reaching the statutory retirement age.

-Nursing allowance: 144.25 zlotys a month.
+Nursing allowance: 163.15 zlotys a month is paid.

-Partial disability benefit: The benefit must be equal to at least 60% of insured earnings.
+Partial disability benefit: The benefit must be equal to at least 60% of the insured's earnings.

-The minimum partial disability benefit must not be less than 120% of the regular minimum old-age pension.
-The monthly minimum old-age pension is 562.58 zlotys.
+The minimum partial disability benefit must not be less than 120% of the minimum monthly old-age pension.
+The minimum monthly old-age pension is 636.29 zlotys.